tjordanchat/weather-station/README.md

 # weather-station

-This is a weather display for a Kindle.
+This is a Weather Console for a Kindle or other readers or a computer.

 Rename pass.yml.EXAMPLE to pass.yml